 Think and Grow Rich is the father of all modern self-help book.
-The title itself may sound skeptical, but it’s one of the must-read books in your lifetime.
+The title itself may make you skeptical, but it’s one of many great book you should check out at least once.
 The author, Napoleon Hill spent 20 years of his lifetime on researching and analyzing hundreds of well-known men during his time to come up with this masterpiece.

 There is quite an irony to the fact that Hill had not been rich when he wrote Think and Grow Rich – far from it – which may, on the surface, undermine his apparent authority to write such device.
 Yet Hill might have answered that this was exactly the point: here was a success philosophy that worked as long as it was faithfully practiced, and which inevitably would pay off handsomely.

 Anything the human mind can believe, the human mind can achieve.

 “Thoughts are things,” and powerful things at that, when they are mixed with definiteness of purpose, persistence, and a burning desire for their translation into riches, or other material objects.